Best Apps to Travel in China – Index

 It’s available in 8 languages in addition to Chinese, but regardless of your choice, it maintains the names of all stations in Chinese characters and pinyin.

-Its most noteworthy functions are calculating routes with information on prices, times, transfers, etc., the map of each station to be able choose the most appropriate exit and information on the services that you can find around stops.
+Its most noteworthy functions are calculating routes with information on prices, times, transfers, etc., the map of each station to be able to choose the most appropriate exit, and information on the services that you can find around stops.